gnekt/Principal-Component-Analysis-CUDA/README.md

 ---

 ## How we do the experiments in a more efficient way?
-We create 3 different programs that will do the job for us, if you are curious to see how it works the make file include also the compile for the experiment program, but it is more hardcoded and require that "hapt_train_set.csv" and "soil_data.csv" are in the same directory of the executable.
+We create 3 different programs that will do the job for us, if you are curious to see how it works the make file include also the compile for the experiment program, but it is more hardcoded and require that "soil_data.csv" are in the same directory of the executable.

 CPU : cpu.experiment <name_of_the_machine_on_which_it_will_be_run>
 - Eg.
 ```
-    cpu.experiment "kronos.cpu"
+    ./cpu1.experiment "kronos.cpu"
 ```

 GPU1 : gpu1.main <name_of_the_machine_on_which_it_will_be_run>